OlintoYale/NCBI_rentrez/README.md

 ### RCovidSummary.R

-This iscript shold be run after the analytics phase is completed.
-The script summaryzes the run and generated two files, RCovidseq_summary and RunParameters, that will be stored at the runpath/Rsumcovidseq.
+This script shold be run after the analytics phase and the pangolin-lineage are completed.
+The script summaryzes the run and generated two files: RCovidseq_summary and RunParameters, that will be stored at the runpath/Rsumcovidseq folder.

 RunParameters: Is the collection of run static parameters: Wetlab assay, instrument type, software, pangolin version, Read Type, Number of Samples, number of Lanes, Chemistry , index adapters and the date of the run.